 I think this is all for now, if you have any further questions be sure to ask them in the comment section and we will try our best to answer them for you.

-The 4gb patch found in the Warhammer: BotET-mod - it's required for the Warcraft demo to work i've been told.
+The 4gb patch found in the Warhammer: BotET-mod - it's required for the Warcraft beta to work i've been told.
 I have decided to upload it here so people won't have to download the entire BotET (Beginning of the End Times) submod for Call of Warhammer.

 Patch your kingdoms.exe, and only do it once.
 It will make all heavy mods work and be more stable.
 Without the patch you may experience alot of crashes.